David Axelrod: Barack Obama presidential campaign, 2008

 While the Clinton campaign chose a strategy that emphasized experience, Axelrod helped to craft the Obama campaign's main theme of "change."
 He was critical of the Clinton campaign's positioning, and said that "being the consummate Washington insider is not where you want to be in a year when people want change...[Clinton's] initial strategic positioning was wrong and kind of played into our hands."
 The change message played a factor in Obama's victory in the Iowa caucuses.
 "Just over half of [Iowa's] Democratic caucus-goers said change was the No. 1 factor they were looking for in a candidate, and 51 percent of those voters chose Barack Obama," said CNN senior political analyst Bill Schneider.
 "That compares to only 19 percent of 'change' caucus-goers who preferred Clinton."
 Axelrod also believed that the Clinton campaign underestimated the importance of the caucus states.
 "For all the talent and the money they had over there," says Axelrod, "they—bewilderingly—seemed to have little understanding for the caucuses and how important they would become."
 In the 2008 primary season, Obama won a majority of the states that use the caucus format.

-Axelrod is credited with implementing a strategy that encourages the participation of people, a lesson drawn partly from Howard Dean's 2004 presidential campaign as well as a personal goal of Barack Obama.
+Axelrod is credited with implementing a strategy encouraging people to participate, a lesson drawn partly from Howard Dean's 2004 presidential campaign as well as a personal goal of Barack Obama.
 Axelrod explained to Rolling Stone, "When we started this race, Barack told us that he wanted the campaign to be a vehicle for involving people and giving them a stake in the kind of organizing he believed in".
 According to Axelrod, getting volunteers involved became the legacy of the campaign.
 This includes drawing on "Web 2.0" technology and viral media to support a grassroots strategy.
 Obama's web platform allows supporters to blog, create their own personal page, and even phonebank from home.
 Axelrod's elaborate use of the Internet helped Obama to organize under-30 voters and build over 475,000 donors in 2007, most of whom were Internet donors contributing less than $100 each.
 The Obama strategy stood in contrast to Hillary Clinton's campaign, which benefited from high name recognition, large donors and strong support among established Democratic leaders.